-I spent ten years in ministry and heard time and again woman after woman share feelings of inadequacy.
-“I am not spiritually qualified to…,” “I have made so many mistakes,” “I did/did not (fill in the blank).”
-This false self-belief rings as true in a seventy-year-old woman as it does in a seventeen-year girl.
+I spent ten years in ministry and heard time and again women share feelings of inadequacy.
+“I am not spiritually qualified to…,” “I have made so many mistakes,” “I did/did not ____________.”
+These false self-beliefs ring true in the seventy-year-old woman as well as the seventeen-year-old girl.
 No woman is exempt.

 My Gal Tuesday was birthed in 2015 from this desire – to help women cultivate the spiritual in their hearts – instead of feelings of inadequacy.
 By “spiritual” I mean a deeper understanding of God and self.

 I used to believe that as a Jesus following woman, I needed to know and instill as much Bible as possible into my little sphere of influence.
 In hindsight, I am pretty sure this is how the Pharisees in Jesus’ day thought too – the idea that knowing a lot about God was the same as knowing God.
 But over time, I very slowly began to recognize the lie that says: “knowing was growing”.
 Do you know this lie?
 The one that tells us that we are free because we “know” things?